The Largest Contentful Paint is the Core Web Vitals metric that websites most often fail.

 Render Delay

-The Render Delay LCP sub-part measures how long it takes for the LCP element to become visible.
+The Render Delay LCP subpart measures how long it takes for the LCP element to become visible.
 It applies to both LCP images and other types of LCP elements.

 For LCP images, render delay may be caused when preloading the image resource.
 The image may be downloaded while there are still render-blocking resources being loaded or while content is hidden using CSS.

-For other types of LCP elements Render Delay will generally be higher as no time is allocated to Load Delay and Load Time.
+For other types of LCP elements Render Delay will generally be higher as no time is allocated to Load Delay and Load Duration.
 Render-blocking resources and JavaScript-generated content will have an especially high impact here.

 To improve LCP Render Delay you can: